everx-labs/ever-cli/README.md

 # 4. Smart contract commands

-When working with smart contracts, TONOS-CLI requires the following files:
+When working with smart contracts, EVER-CLI requires the following files:

 - **ABI file** - a .json file that describes the contract interface, the methods and parameters used to interact with it.
 - **TVC file** - the compiled smart contract file.
 Used only when generating contract address and deploying contract code to the blockchain.